76ers win 12th straight, eliminate Pistons 115-108 - Philly

 TIP-INS

-76ers: Philadelphia was without F Dario Saric (right elbow cellulitis), and F Robert Covington was shaken up in the third quarter after taking an elbow to the cheek from Detroit's Reggie Jackson.
+76ers: Philadelphia was without F Dario Saric (right elbow cellulitis).
+F Robert Covington was shaken up in the third quarter after taking an elbow to the cheek from Detroit's Reggie Jackson.
 Covington was able to finish the game, however. ...
-Marco Belinelli scored 19 points and Ben Simmons had 16.
+Belinelli scored 19 points and Simmons had 16.

 Pistons: Andre Drummond had 13 points and 15 rebounds.